zelon88/ScanCore/README.md

 ## DEPENDENCY REQUIREMENTS ...

-This application requires Windows 7 (or later) with PHP 7.0 (or later).
+This application requires Windows or Linux with PHP 8.0 (or later).

 -----------------------------------------------------------------------------------